LF-DevOps-Intern/3_4_vm_container-subin-amit-unN00b/Answers.md

 However, virtualization has some drawbacks as well.
 During deployment, various types of machines need to be supported.
 This doesn't make sure that it works well upon deployment.
 Also sometimes, application-level virtualization might be needed which is not supported by traditional virtualization.
+Because we might need to isolate different applications without necessarily making different machines and allocating more resources, this might be a major shortcoming.

 #### 4. What are the problems Container solves in regard to app deployment and how it solves?